yue-su/coding-challenge/README.md

 * Recreate the design in the comps with all assets provided
 * There should be hover interactions on product images and buttons
-* There should be a click interaction on color variants.
+* There should be a click interaction on the color variants.
 When you click on a color variant the appropriate product image should be scrolled into view.

 ### Extras (not required)